als244/ml_dataflow/README.md

 ### Op Registration & Submission

 <sup><em> Note: The registration aspect is currently clunkly will be re-factored in the future.
-The reliance on setting Op_Skeleton's is ugly, the extra config library for native ops is annoying, and generally the whole setup requires too many specific path names / symbol names (and is awkward to manage).
+The the extra config library for native ops is annoying handling external ops is awkward, and generally the whole setup requires too many specific path names / symbol names.
 The plans are to simplify this component to make it simpler for higher level bindings.</sup><em>

 Every `Op` must have a corresponding `Op_Skeleton`.
 This defines:
 - Nickname for the operation